Grievance Mechanism (GM) for PREPARE Ukraine Project, being implemented under World Bank Group support

 Multi-level Grievance Mechanism (GM) in the guiding documents developed for the PREPARE Ukraine Project

-The process of the General Grievance Mechanism and project-specific Grievance Mechanism has been described in detail and disclosed in the guiding documents developed for the PREPARE Ukraine Project in accordance with the World Bank’s Environmental and Social requirements, namely:
+The process of the PREPARE Ukraine Project-level Grievance Mechanism and project-specific Grievance Mechanism has been described in detail and disclosed in the guiding documents developed for the PREPARE Ukraine Project in accordance with the World Bank’s Environmental and Social requirements, namely:

 The Workers’ Grievance Mechanism is described in detail in the Project Operational Manual, POM (Section 6.4.11), and the Environmental and Social Management Framework (ESMF) developed for the PREPARE Ukraine Project (Section 9).